keboola/connection-docs/storage/byodb/external-buckets/index.md

 If you operate Keboola in Bring Your Own Database (BYODB) mode using your own data warehouse, the data in the warehouse won't automatically be visible or accessible within Keboola.
 To address this, we offer the **External Datasets** feature.

-The implementation of external datasets varies depending on your database backend, whether it is a database, schema, or another concept.
+The implementation of External Datasets varies depending on your database backend, whether it is a database, schema, or another concept.
 Unless specified otherwise, this description refers to the implementation for Snowflake and BigQuery.

 ## What Is an External Dataset?
 Storage in Keboola is organized into [buckets](/storage/buckets/).
 An external dataset is a special type of bucket wherein Keboola does not manage its content.
 It can be located _anywhere in the storage backend used by your Keboola project_ (Snowflake or BigQuery) and is a virtual bucket connected to a Snowflake schema or BigQuery dataset, respectively.

 All table-like objects (such as tables, views, and external tables) inside the schema (in Snowflake) or dataset (in BigQuery) are mapped to tables in the bucket.
 Access to the bucket is read-only; you cannot write to the bucket from Keboola.
 A single schema can be registered simultaneously with multiple projects in Keboola.